-These old-fashioned buttermilk biscuits from scratch are the perfect last-minute accompaniment to a meal.
+These homemade buttermilk biscuits from scratch are the perfect last-minute accompaniment to a meal.
 They’re great for breakfast, too!

 Buttermilk biscuits from scratch

 The buttermilk I like to use in these biscuits is the real-deal old-fashioned buttermilk left from making homemade butter.

 It is still tangy and a bit thick from the ripening process raw cream goes through before churning.

 But it has an unmatched aroma and flavor and makes some of the best biscuits and pancakes around.

 Whether you are making your homemade buttermilk biscuits with baking powder or baking soda; buttermilk or milk, one thing always remains the same.

 For good homemade buttermilk biscuits, you want to handle the dough as little as possible.
 This ensures high-rising, tender biscuits that haven’t had too much of their gluten developed.

 You can use a canning ring or a highball glass to cut the dough into rounds.
 You can also use a butter knife to cut it into squares.